nebblu/ReACT/README.md

 PMG_Interpolation.cpp

-Note that the SpecialFunctions.cpp and SPT.cpp libraries in the extra_libraries folder contain some additional functions which are necessary for some of the extra libraries.
+Note that the SpecialFunctions.cpp and SPT.cpp libraries in the extra_libraries folder contain some additional functions which are necessary for some of these extra libraries.
 Please contact benjamin.bose@unige.ch if you are interested in implementing these and encounter trouble in doing so.